jonnylee777/Optimal-ish-2048/experiment_results.md

 ---

-## Phase four — trying to pass the 32768 tile
+## Phase four — trying to pass the 32768 tile:

 The agent reached 16,384 in nearly every game and 32,768 in about 3 percent.
-Since score is set by the largest tile, everything now depended on that step.

 Eight interventions were tried. **All were measured at 60 games**, which resolves only differences larger than about 9 percent, while the effects being tested were